 There is no simple answer to the question, how hard is flight school?
 Operating an airplane is not difficult at all.
 The experience of flying is thrilling.

-However, many student pilots struggle in the beginning to get their first solo flight.
+However, many student pilots struggle to get their first solo flight.

 I cannot write the answer to the above question in one sentence or only a few words.
 You have to interpret many factors to concede why and how difficult it is to become a pilot.